 3. HOW TO TAKE PART IN THE UNDER THE TARP CHALLENGE (UATC):

 Taking part in the #UnderATarpChallenge is straightforward.
-All you have to do is spend one night or more, under a tarp or homemade version, outdoors, in order to raise funds for your nominated homeless charity.
+All you have to do is spend one night or more, under a tarp shelter, outdoors, in order to raise funds for your nominated homeless charity.
 You can also nominate a friend or colleague to take part too, in person or on social media.
 You can just say, “I nominate [ …. ] to take part in the Under a Tarp Challenge.
 You’ll find a few little rules below and you’ll need to:

 - Identify a homeless charity you’d like to support.